Scrydon

 Point the Scrydon platform at a managed Postgres service (RDS, Cloud SQL, Azure Database for PostgreSQL, Supabase, Neon) instead of the bundled in-cluster Postgres.

 Scope: replacing the in-cluster Postgres deployed by infra.db with a customer-managed instance.
-Covers AWS RDS, GCP Cloud SQL, Azure Database for PostgreSQL (Flexible Server), Supabase, Neon, CloudNativePG, the Zalando Postgres Operator, or any other Postgres ≥ 15 with pgvector.
+Covers AWS RDS, GCP Cloud SQL, Azure Database for PostgreSQL (Flexible Server), Supabase, Neon, CloudNativePG, the Zalando Postgres Operator, or any other Postgres ≥ 15 with the extensions required by your enabled components.

 Related: Backup & Restore (the bundled backup CronJob is scoped to the in-cluster DB only — managed-DB users should rely on the provider's native PITR).